 6. Get to know your executive’s travel preferences

 Knowing how your executive likes to travel will play a key role in helping the trip to go smoothly.
-Do they have a particular hotel they always like to stay in, a loyalty scheme with a hotel or airline, or even a particular preference over room type?
+Do they have a particular hotel they always like to stay in or a lounge they like to visit; a loyalty scheme with a hotel or airline, or even a particular preference over room type?
 They might also prefer certain types of vehicles to get them to and from the airport in comfort, or prefer a certain time of day to travel.
 They might even like to have certain creature comforts on their trips – from travel pillows to travel apps.
 Consider how you can make sure they have all they need – you can often use travel technology to record these preferences for their next trip.
 Gett’s platform makes it easy to save preferences such as vehicle types and pick-up addresses, assigning them to specific riders.
 This will not only help you get your executive to meetings on time, but will ensure your life is easier too!

 7. Provide a travel itinerary

 We have all sorts of technology at our fingertips, but sometimes your executive might prefer you to put together a full itinerary for his or her trip.
 This could extend beyond traveling to and from meetings; they might also want you to source restaurant recommendations, things to do while they’re not working, where to find the nearest business facilities, or how to easily book a cab.
 Drafting your own brand of travel itinerary will help keep your executive on time, and will give you extra brownie points!
 It can also be useful for you too – keep a copy and therefore stay on top of exactly where your executive is and what information they have at hand.